Graphical functions and single-valued multiple polylogarithms: Introduction

 The periods of three families of $\phi^4$ graphs are sequential.
 One family is the zig-zag family (see (\ref{Pzigzag}) and figure 1).
 Equation (\ref{modproducts1}) gives in this case (proposition \ref{modprop})

 Due to a result by Zagier on MZVs of the above type \cite{Zagier} (see also \cite{Li}) this proves the zig-zag conjecture modulo products.

 2ex

+It is remarkable that the periods of the zig-zag graphs reduce to MZVs in the Hoffman basis \cite{Hof} whereas the somewhat similar but much simpler periods of the wheels with spokes (see (\ref{PWSn})) directly reduce to single Riemann zeta sums.
+The different scenarios seem to reflect the difference in topology of the corresponding graphs.

-The second and the third family arise from alternating words in 0 and 1 with one internal letter 2 (on the left of figure 8).
-The $A$ type sequence has different letters immediately on the left and the right of the letter 2 whereas the $B$ type sequence has equal letters.
+The second and the third family of sequential $\phi^4$ periods arise from alternating words in 0 and 1 with one internal letter 2 (on the left of figure 8).
+The $A$ type sequence has different letters immediately to the left and to the right of the middle letter 2 whereas the $B$ type sequence has equal letters.
 The $A$ and $B$ graphs are the planar duals of the sequential graphs (on the right of figure 8).
 The number of letters in the left and right sequences is one less than the number of internal arcs on the left and right side of the $A$ and $B$ graphs.
 We have $A_{m,n}=A_{n,m}$, $B_{m,n}=B_{n,m}$, $A_{n,0}=B_{n,0}$; otherwise the graphs are non-isomorphic.
 Their periods are given modulo products by MZVs of 2s with 1 or 3 in three slots, see e.g.\ (\ref{Aexample}).

-By corollary \ref{Pw} the periods of the $A$ and $B$ families are in $\sH^\sv(\ZZ)$.
+By corollary \ref{Pw} the (constructible) periods of the $A$ and $B$ families are in $\sH^\sv(\ZZ)$.
 They can be calculated and reduced to a standard basis of MZVs up to loop order 12.
-Type $A$ and $B$ periods are examples of $\phi^4$ periods which---assuming standard transcendentality conjectures---are proved up to 12 loops to be MZVs which cannot be expressed in terms a single Riemann zeta sum.
+Assuming standard transcendentality conjectures, type $A$ and $B$ periods are examples of $\phi^4$ periods which are proved up to 12 loops to be MZVs which cannot be expressed in terms of a single Riemann zeta sum.